ProDriveIT/NMW/CIT Deployment/AVD_CIT_QUICK_START.md

 - Creates custom RBAC role with required permissions
 - Assigns all necessary role assignments

-The script takes approximately 2-5 minutes to complete.
+The script takes approximately 15-20 minutes to complete, as resource provider registration can take several minutes.

 ### 1.4 Save This Information (Required for Portal)